oscdev-io/birdplan/tests/t40_bgp/t34_redistribute_kernel/README.md

 In the case of "test_redistribute_kernel_blackhole_false":
   - r1 should not be exporting its kernel blackhole routes to r2 as `redistribute:kernel_blackhole` is set to false.

+In the case of "test_redistribute_kernel_default": **(default)**
+  - r1 should not be exporting its kernel default routes to r2 as this is default behavior.

+In the case of "test_redistribute_kernel_default_true":
+  - r1 should be exporting its kernel default routes to r2 depending on the test case.

+In the case of "test_redistribute_kernel_default_false":
+  - r1 should not be exporting its kernel default routes to r2 as `redistribute:kernel_default` is set to false.

 ## Diagram